The course is open to Biology master students.

 Mode of instruction

 Each Top Lecture is given by an expert in a relevant Biology field, who is a National or International scientist of high reputation.
 The scientist will give their Top Lecture based on their own field of research subject.
-Before or after this lecture, there is a discussion session with the students, in which the invited scientist discusses the questions that the students have pre-submitted via a forum on Brightspace.
-The students will previously have read two research articles and one review article relevant to the lecture, which have been placed for them on Brightspace.
+It is a public lecture open to all staff and students of the IBL.
+Before or after this lecture, there is a discussion session (‘master class’) with the Top Lecture students only, in which the invited scientist discusses the questions that the students have thought of.
+The students will previously have read two research articles and one review article relevant to the lecture, the links to which have been placed for them on Brightspace.

-For the elite level 3 EC are awarded for (i) attendance of six Top Lectures of the student’s choice; (ii) attendance at the discussion session of each of those six lectures; (iii) for the timely posting of two questions related to the read articles on the Brightspace forum; (iv) for presenting a research paper in the final symposium.
-Students will be graded based on their participation in the discussion and their presentation in the final symposium.
+3 EC are awarded for (i) attendance of six Top Lectures of the student’s choice; (ii) attendance at the discussion session (master class) of each of those six lectures; (iv) for presenting a research paper in the final symposium.
+Students will be graded based on their presentation in the final symposium; consideration is also given to the extent to which the student participated in the master class sessions.

 Inspection and feedback on the examination